-The Senate Finance Committee adopted Jost's proposal, and its chair used the conditional nature of the subsidies to justify his committee's jurisdiction over the Exchanges and related regulations of health coverage in the draft ACA; that is, the Finance Committee had jurisdiction over health issues only because the bill conditioned "tax credit" subsidies, within its bailiwick, on states creating Exchanges subject to regulation.
+The Senate Committees working on ACA legislation took up Professor Jost's suggestion.
+The Health, Education, Labor, and Pensions ("HELP") Committee proposed a draft bill that would have conditioned subsidies for a state's residents on the state's adoption of certain "insurance reform provisions" and on its agreement to sponsor coverage for state and local employees.
+See S. 1679, § 3104(a), (d), 111th Cong.
+(2009).
+If a state failed to take those steps, "the residents of such state shall not be eligible for credits."
+Id. § 3104(d)(2) (emphasis added).
+The Senate Finance Committee, whose bill ultimately became law, simply conditioned subsidies on state establishment of Exchanges, rather than state adoption of insurance reforms.
+Its chair used the conditional nature of the subsidies to justify his jurisdiction over the Exchanges and related regulations of health coverage in the draft ACA; that is, the Finance Committee had jurisdiction over health issues only because the bill conditioned "tax credit" subsidies, within its bailiwick, on states creating Exchanges subject to regulation.
 (Govt.
 SJ Exh.
-30, Dkt.
-No. 51-1, at 257.)
+28, Dkt.
+31-1, at 250.)
 See Jonathan H. Adler & Michael F. Cannon, Taxation Without Representation: The Illegal IRS Rule To Expand Tax Credits Under the PPACA, 23 HEALTH MATRIX 119, 156 (2013).

 4. The Government also invokes reports by the Congressional Budget Office ("CBO") and Joint Committee on Taxation ("JCT").
-In estimating the cost of premiums in the

-Exchanges, CBO assumed that subsidies would be generally available.
-(See Opp.
-46.)
-Of course, when it conducted that analysis in March 2010, no state had yet opted out of establishing an Exchange, so there would have been no principled basis to assume otherwise.
-Regardless, CBO has since admitted that it "did not perform a separate legal analysis of that issue," so its assumption cannot possibly be probative of anything (much less sufficiently probative to warrant disregarding statutory text).
+In estimating the cost of premiums in the Exchanges, CBO assumed that subsidies would be generally available.
+(Opp.
+32-33.)
+Of course, when it conducted that analysis in March 2010, no state had yet opted out of establishing an Exchange, so there would have been no principled basis to assume that any federal Exchanges would be necessary.
+Hence the CBO also did not include, in its budgetary analysis, the costs of running any federal Exchanges.
+In any event, CBO has since admitted that it "did not perform a separate legal analysis" of the issue, so its assumption is not probative of anything (much less sufficiently probative to disregard statutory text).
 (See Govt.
 SJ Exh.
-17, Dkt.
-No. 51-1, at 210.)
+15, Dkt.
+31-1, at 203.)

 As for the JCT report, it actually refers repeatedly to "state" Exchanges in its discussion of the subsidies and related provisions.
 JCT, Technical Explanation of the Revenue Provisions of the "Reconciliation Act of 2010," as Amended, in Combination with the "Patient Protection and Affordable Care Act" at 12 (Mar.
 21, 2010) (referring, in discussion of subsidy eligibility, to "individuals who purchase health insurance through a State exchange"); id. at 15 ("premium tax credit for health insurance purchased through a State exchange"); id. at 41 ("premium tax credit ... for health insurance purchased through a State exchange"); id. at 38 ("health insurance through a state exchange with respect to which a tax credit ... is allowed or paid"); id. at 39, 40 (same, referring six times to "State exchange") (emphases added).
 By contrast, the JCT report never refers to federal Exchanges.
-If anything, this undermines the IRS Rule.
+If anything, this further undermines the IRS Rule.